meteocima/ensemble-runner/readme.md

 2020073100 48
 ```

-This file is produced automatically by [wps-da.gfs](https://github.com/meteocima/wps-da.gfs) and [wps-da.ifs](https://github.com/meteocima/wps-da.ifs) dockers as part of the inputs directory.
+These files are produced automatically by [wps-da.gfs](https://github.com/meteocima/wps-da.gfs) and [wps-da.ifs](https://github.com/meteocima/wps-da.ifs) dockers as part of the inputs directory.